timothystone/bottom-up-java-webservices/README.md

 The lesson concludes with a tour of the legacy application.
 The commit history will show a number of refactorings performed, reflecting almost 20 years in Credit Card acquisition and servicing.

+## Lesson 104 - Mark the beans with JAXB Annotations

+Jumping right into the lesson, annotations to legacy Beans provide serialization hints to the Java XML Bindings.
+Apache CXF will use these annotations to supply the types for the webservice.

+JAXB will perform, through Apache CXF, a significant amount of default behaviors via the annotations.
+The annotations, and some of their default behaviors will be noted below.

+### JAXB Annotations

+**`{@link javax.xml.bind.annotation.XmlType @XmlType}`**

+Marks the bean as a complex type for serialization by CXF.
+The annotation takes an *optional* property of `name`.
+If not provided, the type generated is of the classname annotated.

+**`{@link javax.xml.bind.annotation.XmlAccessorType @XmlAccessorType}`**

+Elements of the generated type will be, by default, determined by the members of the bean and the accessors and mutators.
+Thus, depending on the documentation standards of the developer, team, or organization, `@XmlAccessorType` may or may not be required.

+If used, the annotation notes, how members of the bean will be annotated.
+The default behavior is `PUBLIC_MEMBER` and documented as follows:

+> Every public **getter/setter pair** and every public **field** will be automatically bound to XML, unless annotated by
+> `XmlTransient`.
+Fields or getter/setter pairs that are private, protected, or defaulted to package-only access are
+> bound to XML only when they are explicitly annotated by the appropriate JAXB annotations.

+The lesson shows the annotation set to `@XmlAccessorType(XmlAccessType.FIELD)`.
+The documentation notes the following behavior for `XmlAccessType.FIELD`:

+> Every non static, non transient **field** in a JAXB-bound class will be automatically bound to XML, unless annotated by
+> `XmlTransient`.
+Getter/setter pairs are bound to XML only when they are explicitly annotated by some of the JAXB
+> annotations.

+The **subtle** differences between the default `PUBLIC_MEMBER` and `FIELD` types should be noted and applied specifically in each use-case.

+**`{@link javax.xml.bind.annotation.XmlElement @XmlElement}`**

+The PaymentProcessorRequest bean annotations conclude with using the `@XmlElement` annotation and showing its default `name` attribute.
+Each member is annotated and a `name` attribute set.
+The `name` attribute defaults the field name and optional.
+Documentation standards may ask that this be explicitly set.
+YMMV.

+**`{@link javax.xml.bind.annotation.XmlAttribute @XmlAttribute}`**

+Only briefly mentioned in the lesson, is the `@XmlAttribute` annotation.
+It is possible to mark fields of a bean as attributes to the complex types.

+## Lesson Conclusion

+The lesson concludes with the remain beans of the sample project marked with JAXB annontations.
+CreditCardInfo and PaymentProcessorResponse take advantage of default `PUBLIC_MEMBER` behaviors of the `@XmlAccessorType`.